HarrisonGranger/laton_fraud_mapping/README.md

 # Laton-Fraud-Mapping
 Laton.sh is a bash script used to sort and map collected data with suspicious numerical sets.

-Input: text files columized with MAC addresses.
+Input: text files containing MAC addresses, coordinates, and timestamps.
-Output: html file pinpointing same MAC, different coordinate occurances.
+Output: HTML file that draws graphics on a Google map of occurances of identical MAC addresses that are captured at different coordinates.